-HACA currently has 235 employees.
-The average length of employment at HACA is 7.56 years, an increase from 6.87 years in 2016.
-All HACA employees participate in a 401(a) defined contribution plan.
+HACA currently has 245 employees.
+The average length of employment at HACA is 7.00 years All HACA employees participate in a 401(a) defined contribution plan.
 Employees are vested at the rate of 20% per year and are fully vested after 5 years.